flutter/website/src/content/platform-integration/web/web-content-in-flutter.md

 ---

 In some cases, Flutter web applications need to embed web content not rendered by Flutter.
-For example, embedding a `google_maps_flutter` or a `video_player` on the web, which use the Google Maps JS SDK or a standard `video` element for rendering, respectively.
+For example, embedding a `google_maps_flutter` view (which uses the Google Maps JavaScript SDK) or a `video_player` (which uses a standard `video` element).

-Flutter web can render arbitrary web content within the boundaries of a Widget, and the primitives used to implement the example packages mentioned previously, are available to all Flutter web applications.
+Flutter web can render arbitrary web content within the boundaries of a `Widget`, and the primitives used to implement the example packages mentioned previously, are available to all Flutter web applications.

 ## `HtmlElementView`

-The `HtmlElementView` Flutter Widget reserves a space in the layout to be filled with any HTML Element.
+The `HtmlElementView` Flutter widget reserves a space in the layout to be filled with any HTML Element.
 It has two constructors:

 * `HtmlElementView.fromTagName`.